-Fig. 2 Photos showing (a) the live plant and (b) model plant in the individual plant experiment (IE), including a list of plant properties. ρ is the plant material density, the subscript l and s denote parameters for the leaves and stem, respectively.
-E is the elastic modulus, l is the element length, b and d are the width and thickness of the leaf.
+Figure 2.
+Photos showing (a) the live plant and (b) model plant in the individual plant experiment (IE), including a list of plant properties. $\rho$ is the plant material density, and the subscripts p, l, and s denote parameters for the post, leaves, and stem, respectively.
+E is the elastic modulus, l is the element length, and b and d are the width and thickness of the leaf.
 D is the stem diameter.